-All Background IP belonging to the University and the third parties shall be declared and consent obtained prior to the commencement of a Research Contract. iii.Foreground IP iv.
-Co-owned Foreground IP.
+All Background IP belonging to the University and the third parties shall be declared and consent obtained prior to the commencement of a Research Contract.

+iii.Foreground

+IP

 In the absence of any express stipulation in the contract, IP generated pursuant to a Research Contract shall be owned by the University.